en

 Wellcome to our

-online support group for aortic dissection
+online support group for

-We know how it feels because we've experienced it ourselves.
-In our online support group, those affected and their families find a safe space for exchange, support, and understanding.
+how it feels because we've experienced it ourselves.
+In our online support group, those

-Together, we share experiences, give each other strength, and help each other to cope with
+Together, we share experiences, give each other strength, and help each other

-their new everyday lives.
+to cope with their new everyday lives.

 About us

-itself.
-Many talk about their emergency and their experiences in the hospital, about doctors
+Many talk about their emergency and their experiences in

-and medications.
-The question often arises about what else can and should be done.
+the hospital, about doctors and medications.
+The question often arises about what can and should be done in everyday life.
+A major topic is aftercare – and which general practitioners you can contact.

-We are all united by the feeling of having been given a completely new, second life.
-For most
+What unites us all is the feeling of having been given a completely new, second life.
+For most of us, not only our health situation has changed, but also our professional

 Our Meetings

-Our online meetings take place four times a year – in March, June, September,
+Our online meetings take place four times a year –

-the exact dates upon request.
+share the exact dates upon request.

-We are a group of patients from all over Germany, of all ages and with very
+We are a group of patients from all over Germany,

-different life stories, yet we are connected by a shared experience.
-For many
+are nevertheless connected by a shared experience.

 Get in touch